Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces constructed by Bourdon and Pajot

-\item[(3)] We denote by $J(Z,\rho)$ $($called the {\it conformal gauge} of $(Z,\rho))$ the set of all metrics on $Z$ which are quasi-symmetric to $d$, and by $J_{AR}(Z,\rho)$ $($called the {\it Ahlfors-regular conformal gauge} of $(Z,\rho))$ the set of all Ahlfors regular metrics in $J(Z,\rho)$. \end{description} \end{defn}
+\item[(3)] We denote by $J(Z,\rho)$ $($called the {\it conformal gauge} of $(Z,\rho))$ the set of all metrics on $Z$ which are quasi-symmetric to $\rho$, and by $J_{AR}(Z,\rho)$ $($called the {\it Ahlfors-regular conformal gauge} of $(Z,\rho))$ the set of all Ahlfors regular metrics in $J(Z,\rho)$. \item[(4)] We define the {\it Ahlfors-regular conformal dimension} of $(Z,\rho)$ as the infimum of the Hausdorff dimension of metrics $d$ in the Ahlfors-regular conformal gauge $J_{AR}(Z,\rho)$.
+Namely, it is defined by $\inf\{\dim(Z,d):\ d\in J_{AR}(Z,\rho)\}.$ \end{description} \end{defn}